Rogers City, Michigan

 Rogers City is a city in the U.S. state of Michigan.
 It is the county seat of and the largest city in Presque Isle County.
 The city had a population of 2,850 at the 2020 census, a slight increase from 2,827 at the 2010 census.

 The city is located in the northeast of Michigan's Lower Peninsula, along the shore of Lake Huron.
 Within the city's limits is the world's largest open-pit limestone quarry, the Port of Calcite.
 The port is one of the largest shipping ports on the Great Lakes.

 History

-Rogers City was established in 1868, when William E. Rogers, Albert Molitor, Frederick Denny Larke, and John Raymond arrived to survey the area and for logging.
+Rogers City was established in 1868, when William Evans Rogers, Albert Molitor, Frederick Denny Larke, and John Raymond arrived to survey the area and for logging.
+Molitor came to be seen as a despot by many residents and was assassinated in 1875.
 In 1870, a post office opened in the settlement under the name Rogers' Mills, though this name was changed several times; to Rogers City in 1872, to Rogers in 1895, and back to Rogers City in 1928.
 The community was incorporated as a village in 1877, and as a city in 1944.